UnrealEngineHTML5/Documentation/Platforms/HTML5/HowTo/README.1.emscripten.UE4.HTML5.md

 	- along with addtional steps to take to put HTML5 back into the repository tree

 - NOTE: this is **NOT** the same thing as upgrading the emscripten toolchain
-	- upgrading emscripten is a lot more stright-forward than upgrading Unreal Engine
+	- upgrading emscripten is a lot more straight-forward than upgrading Unreal Engine
 	- upgrading the emscripten toolchain will be shown at the end of this page
 	- upgrading Unreal Engine, again, is put in the FAQ section (see just above)